First 24 hours

 Airport hotel strategyLos Angeles/LAX, Dallas/DFW, Atlanta/ATL, Toronto/YYZCan work for early flights, short trips, or car-based plansAirport hotels can be poor for Fan Festival, nightlife, and no-ticket atmosphere

-Suburban stadium arrivalBoston, Bay Area, Dallas, New York/New JerseyWorks if you choose the hotel around the official matchday routeThe airport, tourist city, and stadium may be three different logistics problems
+Suburban stadium arrivalBoston, Bay Area, Dallas, New York/New JerseyWorks if you choose the hotel around the official matchday routeThe airport, tourist city, and stadium may be three different logistics problems; for MetLife, compare $98 rail, $20 official shuttle, and validation before booking

 International entry bufferU.S. and Canada host citiesExtra time protects against immigration, baggage, payment, and mobile-data setup delaysDo not rely on a tight airport-to-kickoff transfer